 Uncertainty has the opposite effect.
 At a neurobiological level, our limbic brain translates uncertainty into a strong threat or alert response, at the expense of our neo-cortex, the thinking part of our brain.
 Our feelings range from general uneasiness to outright anxiety and panic.
 Our ability to focus and make good decisions is impaired, which has obvious consequences for leaders.

-1. Use the WRAP decision making framework
+1. Embrace a simple decision making framework

 Running decisions through a framework is an efficient way to to alleviate the impact of stress upon our cognitive processes and remove common systemic biases which we’ll discuss below.
-I use Chip and Dan Heath’s WRAP decision-making framework, from their book Decisive: How to Make Better Choices in Life and Work (Amazon UK, US), which works well in uncertain situations.
+Chip and Dan Heath’s WRAP decision-making framework, from their book Decisive: How to Make Better Choices in Life and Work (Amazon UK, US), works well in uncertain situations.
 This summary of the four villains of decision making – narrow-framing, confirmation bias, short term emotion and over-confidence – provides further context.

 Widen your options